 “Does Promoting One Healthy Behavior Detract from Others?
-Evidence from a Field Experiment” (October 2022) (Revise and Resubmit, American Economic Journal: Applied Economics)
+Evidence from a Field Experiment” (February 2023) (Conditional Acceptance, American Economic Journal: Applied Economics)

 Impact evaluations of behavioral interventions typically focus on target outcomes.
 However, if effort and attention are costly, generic interventions might induce negative spillovers on other behaviors.
 I run a large field experiment in which individuals receive combinations of messages and incentives promoting two behaviors, meditation and meal logging.
 I find that the interventions reduce completion rates of the opposite behavior by 19-29%.
 Decomposing spillovers using a new taxonomy, I find that spillovers act in part as a fixed cost: interventions with larger target effects will not necessarily generate larger negative spillovers.
 I discuss implications for cost-effectiveness analysis.

 “Does Poverty Change Labor Supply?
 Evidence from Multiple Income Effects and 115,579 Bags” (September 2022) with Abhijit Banerjee, Dean Karlan, and Chris Udry (submitted)